japhettcw/Personalized_Vacation_Planner/README.md

 ## Acknowledgements
 I would like to acknowledge the support of IBM for their dedication to creating innovations that matter for the world.
 This project was developed as part of Skills City, with contributions from
-Roberta Johnson
+Roberta Johnson,

-David Shefilled
+David Shefilled,

-Swati Patil
+Swati Patil,

-Evante
+Evante,

 Muhammed Hamza Ali